namitha-santhosh/Devops-project/README.md

 - Dockerfile is given in the files

-- The Docker image was pushed to Docker Hub for convenient sharing and distribution.jerinpaul/java-app:latest
+- The Docker image was pushed to Docker Hub for convenient sharing and distribution ,(jerinpaul/java-app:latest)

 <img src="https://github.com/j-rin/java_sql/blob/main/new/Screenshot%20from%202023-09-13%2021-36-12.png" width="600" height="300">

 **Kubernetes**

-- A Kubernetes cluster was established, featuring two worker nodes.
+- A Kubernetes cluster was established using kubeadm, featuring two worker nodes.

-- The initial setup included the automatic deployment of default pods within the Kubernetes cluster.
+- All  of the default pods within the Kubernetes cluster were working properly by checking the pods using kubectl commands.

-- Deployment and Service configurations were applied to Kubernetes using kubectl to deploy the application.These files are also given
+- Deployment and Service files were applied to Kubernetes using kubectl with necessary details  to deploy the application.These files are also given in repo

 <img src="https://github.com/j-rin/java_sql/blob/main/new/WhatsApp%20Image%202023-09-13%20at%204.39.54%20PM.jpeg" width="600" height="300">